Forward Vision

 What They Don't Fund

-The foundation only makes contributions to preselected charitable organizations.
+The foundation only makes contributions to preselected charitable organisations.
 They do not fund unsolicited requests.

 Governance and Leadership